-Address By Rev. Martin Luther King at TWU’s 11th Constitutional Conventions
+Address By Rev. Martin Luther King, Jr. at TWU’s 11th Constitutional Convention

 Thank you for your heart-warming applause.
 Mr. Quill, Officers and Delegates of this Constitutional Convention of the Transport Workers Union of America, Ladies and Gentlemen: I do want to pause to say how very delighted I am to be here today and to be some little part of this most significant convention.
 I want to express my personal appreciation to your distinguished President for extending the invitation and I am very happy that my schedule made it possible for me to be here.

 I bring greetings to you from the South, a section of our nation in transition.
 Mr. Quill has mentioned to you the struggle which took place in Montgomery, Alabama, and I can hardly speak on any platform in America without bringing greetings from the citizens of Montgomery, particularly the 50,000 Negro citizens of that city, who, a few years ago, came to see that it is ultimately more horable to walk in dignity than ride in humiliation.
 And as a result of their willingness to suffer and sacrifice for some 381 days, I am happy to report that the buses of Montgomery, Alabama are now thoroughly integrated and Negro passengers can sit anywhere on the bus in that city.

 I am happy to report that the buses of Montgomery, Alabama are now thoroughly integrated and Negro passengers can sit anywhere on the bus in that city.